shish/rosettaboy/README.md

 anyone who wants to work on the Rust version will have Cargo installed;
 anyone who wants to work on Python will have virtualenv + pip; etc)

+If you have a shell with docker installed, you can run `./utils/shell.sh` to create and run a docker container with all the necessary dev tools pre-installed -- `./run.sh --headless --silent` should be able to pass tests for all languages.

 Benchmarks
 ----------